chrisgustafsson/hangtheman-game/README.md

 | Loss   | Display lose message | Fail to guess the word in six tries | :heavy_check_mark: |
 | Play Again   | Display play again | Choose "YES" to play again and "NO" to end | :heavy_check_mark: |

+## Input validation testing

+* Guess a letter
+    * Cannot continue with empty input
+    * Must be a letter

+* Play again
+    * Cannot continue with empty input
+    * Must be "YES" or "NO"